Published on August 2nd, 2016 | by Guest Contributor0

 + Kefir is a fermented milk product that is a lot like drinkable yogurt, and is full of calcium and probiotics.
 Kefir can be made with dairy milk, plant-milk and even water – though these use different starter cultures, so be sure to choose the correct culture for your medium.

 + Kimchi is like a Korean version of sauerkraut.
 It is made from cabbage, but the end product is a lot spicier than normal sauerkraut, offering digestive benefits from the fermentation and garlic, chilies, and ginger.
 Feeling spicy: make your own kimchi with this easy kimchi recipe.

 + Kombucha is a fermented tea created by combining black tea with natural sugars, bacteria, and yeast.
 It has been shown to help stabilize blood glucose levels, and is available in a variety of fruit flavors.

 When introducing fermented foods to your diet, start small.
 You don’t want to overload your system with something new.
 Make sure you stay hydrated, as fermented foods are a natural detoxifier and you want to flush the newly released toxins out from your body.
 If you’re grocery shopping for fermented foods, keep an eye out for keywords like unpasteurized, naturally fermented, raw, or ‘contains live and active cultures’.

 No matter if you buy fermented foods or make them yourself, this is definitely something you should consider adding to your diet!

 For more healthy living ideas, check out The Elements of Living, a lifestyle blog created by FirstService Residential, North America’s leading residential property management company.
-Kombucha image from Shutterstock; all other images from Vibrant Wellness Journal.
+Images from Vibrant Wellness Journal.